Richmond station (London): Platforms

 As of September 2011, work was under way to extend platforms 1 and 2 to accept 10-car trains.
 The bulk of the lengthening was to be at the west (country) end; extending eastwards was deemed unviable by Network Rail as Church Road Bridge would have needed widening.
 As part of these works, the platform canopies were also being refurbished.

 The wide gap between platforms 3 and 4 originally had a third, run-around track for steam locomotives.

-Eight retail units are at the station: four eatery-cafés on alternate sides of the barriers (two on the rail side being thin and smaller) similarly two kiosks, the upper one being a hot drinks kiosk through to a M&S Simply Food grocery store.
+The station has eight retail units.
+There are four eatery-cafés on alternate sides of the barriers (two on the rail side being thin and smaller) and two kiosks, the upper one being a hot drinks kiosk through to a M&S Simply Food grocery store.
 A florist and a WH Smith flank the entrance.

-Off peak service
+Services

+Services at Richmond are operated by South Western Railway, London Overground on the Mildmay line and London Underground on the District line.

 The typical off-peak service in trains per hour is: